 In contrast, vasculitis is a condition which has long flown under the radar here in the UK due to the fact it is a relatively rare type of vascular disease.
 However, with 2-3,000 new people diagnosed every year, awareness is gradually increasing – good news for those living with this condition.
 Vasculitis causes inflammation of the blood vessels – as they swell, the blood flow around the body is restricted.

 Although vascular diseases can be very serious indeed, with the appropriate treatment, lifestyle changes and medical advice, it is possible to control these conditions and enjoy a well-deserved holiday.

 Finding out if it's safe to fly with vasculitis is a common query that we receive.
 In theory, yes.
 But you will need to check with your doctor beforehand to ensure your condition isn’t going to cause you complications on your journey.
 If you have PAD, you might also be thinking ‘is it safe to fly with peripheral artery disease?’
 There’s no definitive yes or no answer to this as your doctor’s recommendation will be based on the status of your condition, but it is possible to control the condition and take a flight.

 Choosing a destination

-Living with a vascular disease can affect your destination of choice.
-You may want to consider avoiding high altitudes (those over 2,000 metres) and extreme temperatures as these types of environment can place a strain on the heart.
+Living with vascular disease can unfortunately affect your holiday destination of choice.
+You may want to consider avoiding high altitudes (those over 2,000 metres) and extreme temperatures as these types of environments can place extra strain on the heart.
 If your heart is set on scaling that mountain or participating in potentially vigorous activities, seek advice from a health professional in advance to check you are being realistic about your limitations.